 Recent healthcare reform changes mandated the preventive benefits coverage along with a few other extra items including the elimination of lifetime caps on benefits paid.
 These extra benefits also apply to high-deductible policies and most other contracts.

 Ohio short term health insurance is the least expensive type of medical coverage.
-If you are a recent high school or college graduate that is no longer covered under a parent’s policy, unemployed, between jobs, a seasonal employee, temporarily uninsured or just waiting for other coverage to begin, then a temporary policy might be your best option.
+If you are a recent high school or college graduate that is no longer covered under a parent’s policy, unemployed, between jobs, a seasonal employee, currently uninsured or just waiting for other coverage to begin, then a temporary policy might be your best option.
 We guarantee that the quotes you view on our website are the lowest available rates allowed by each carrier.

 Also, if you are employed part-time or temporarily laid off, on strike, or on Cobra, you may need this type of plan.
-Temporary health insurance is extremely cheap and is available from the top insurers such as Anthem Blue Cross, UnitedHealthOne (formerly UnitedHealthCare), Medical Mutual, Assurant and Humana.
+ST health insurance is extremely cheap and is available from the top insurers such as Anthem Blue Cross, UnitedHealthOne (formerly UnitedHealthCare), Medical Mutual, Assurant and Humana.

 Ohio individual health insurance plans can be purchased online on our website.
 Many large companies offer a large selection of plans to meet the ever-changing needs of consumers.
 Regardless if you're an individual, family, student, self-employed, between jobs, an early retiree or uninsured, we'll find the right private health insurance plan for you.

 And unlike many other online sites, we're located in the state (Springboro) and are recognized as the top website for affordable Ohio private medical insurance.
 The rates you view are the lowest prices offered by each carrier, whether on or off the Exchange.

 In Ohio, UnitedHealthOne, Anthem Blue Cross, Aetna, Humana, Healthspan and Medical Mutual offer the most competitive rates.
 Individual policies are no longer medically underwritten, so pre-existing conditions will not increase the rate.

 Recent reform changes will effect the rate you pay, now that federal subsidies are available to help pay the cost of a policy.
 We'll be happy to review those changes with you, and discuss what specific steps should be taken to maximise your savings.